COSC-499-W2023/year-long-project-team-14/docs/weekly logs/TeamLog_Week8.md

 ![](screenshots/game_screenshot.PNG)

 ## In Progress Tasks
-- Continue to Prepare for mini presentation
+- Continue to prepare for mini presentation
 - Unit testing for main menu

 ## Test Report